UMass-Rescue/InterviewTranscriber/Manual.md

 Requests can then be made to the server using any API interface you prefer, we recommend Postman.

 At this time, you can send requests to the backend to add objects to the database if you choose.
+To create the case, post to http://0.0.0.0:8000/cases/ with no body.

-To create a Blob, use http://0.0.0.0:8002/{case}/blob with the body:
+To create a Blob,post to http://0.0.0.0:8000/{case}/blobs with the body:
 ```
 {
 "key": {str},